rajat-mehra05/hackerpedia/README.md

 - React Bootstrap
 - PWA(Progressive Web App)

-### Setup
+# Setup
----

   Use the node package manager npm to set up the development enviroment.

-1. Install the needed node packges/modules :
+1. Install the needed node packges/modules : <br>
-> npm install
+`> npm install`
-2. Start the development server :
+2. Start the development server : <br>
-> npm run start
+`> npm run start`

-### Contributing
 ---

+# Contributing

 Pull requests are welcome.
 Please open an issue first to discuss what you would like to change.

  ### License
- ---

  [MIT](https://choosealicense.com/licenses/mit/)